Divorce Modifications Attorney

 After a divorce has been finalized, it may be necessary to modify certain terms of the agreement.
 This may happen in cases where a divorce was done without the help of a lawyer, resulting in unfair terms, or when a person has experienced a substantial change in the circumstances of his or her life.

-At Law Offices of Michelanne Hrubic, our attorney can let you know what your options are when it comes to seeking modifications to a divorce decree.
+At Law Offices of Michelanne Hrubic, our attorney can let you know what your options are when it comes to amending a divorce decree.
 To schedule an initial consultation at our law firm in Riverside, call 951-888-1574.

 Modifying Certain Terms